 The degree of MPO, State and Federal action and approval varies based on revision type.
-As agreed upon by the FHWA, FTA, and MaineDOT, the guidelines included in Appendix A distinguish between an Amendment and an Administrative Modification to revise the S/TIP.
+As agreed upon by the FHWA, FTA, and MaineDOT, the guidelines, which can be found here, distinguish between an Amendment and an Administrative Modification to revise the S/TIP.